yohangz/packer-cli/README.md

 - system
 - esm
 - cjs

+#
+Do you want this module to be browser compliant module?
+(Y/n) Yes

+# Jesmine test framework is used if browser complient, otherwise Jasmine and Mocha test frameworks are available.
+Which test framework do you want to use?
+- Jasmine
+- Mocha

 # Library namespace will be used when exposing the libray via global scope.
 What's the library namespace you want to use? my.lib